tcrundall/chronostar-dev-docs/_sources/icpoolguide.rst.txt

 which can be iterated over, with each iteration providing a new set of initial conditions.

-To aid the explanation I outline a potential concrete example: a simple implementation :class:`SimpleICPool` identifies the best model with :math:`k` components and uses this to generate a set of :math:`k+1`-component initial conditions (i.e. how original Chronostar did things). :ref:`See below<Example SimpleICPool Usage>` for example usage and implementation.
+To aid the explanation I outline a potential concrete example: a simple implementation :class:`SimpleICPool` identifies the best mixture with :math:`k` components and uses this to generate a set of :math:`k+1`-component initial conditions (i.e. how original Chronostar did things). :ref:`See below<Example SimpleICPool Usage>` for example usage and implementation.